saxbophone/CPP20-Cross-Platform-Template/README.md

 - Building Releases on each platform when a Github Release is published, uploading these as build Artifacts.
 - Doxygen config file with tweaks from the default config settings to provide a few more graphs (usage, caller/callee relationships) than are enabled by default.
 - Doxygen docs are also built as part of release builds, and these are uploaded to the gh-pages branch under a versioned URL, versioned to the minor version.
+    > For these docs to work properly, you need to observe the expected tag naming format for the tags you select for your Github Releases.
+The system expects semantic-versioning to be used, with tags of the format `vX.X.X` where `X` is a number.
+Docs of previous versions of the same minor version are overwritten when a new version for that same minor version is released.
+Docs of other minor versions are never deleted automatically.

 > **Note** There's also a Travis-CI build config for a cross-platform build of similar structure to the Github Actions builds, however this is no longer maintained as Travis-CI has been found to not support more recent versions of CMake on all platforms.

 ## Usage
 1. Click the <kbd>Use this template</kbd> button at the top of this page to create your own new copy of this template
-2. Fill in the myhovercraftisfullofeels details on the next page as you desire
+2. Fill in the project details on the next page as you desire
-3. Once you've got your new myhovercraftisfullofeels produced from this template, make changes in the following files:
+3. Once you've got your new project produced from this template, do a find-and-replace globally within the project with the following substitutions:
-    - `CMakeLists.txt`, `myhovercraftisfullofeels/CMakeLists.txt`, `myhovercraftisfullofeels/src/CMakeLists.txt`, `tests/CMakeLists.txt`:
-        - Replace all instances of `MYHOVERCRAFTISFULLOFEELS`, `myhovercraftisfullofeels` and `MyHovercraftIsFullOfEels` with your myhovercraftisfullofeels's name, capitalised or uncapitalised as appropriate
+    - `myhovercraftisfullofeels` -> your project name in lowercase.
+You could use `-` to separate words if you like.
+    - `MyHovercraftIsFullOfEels` -> your project name in UpperCamelCase.
+Recommended to capitalise each word.
+    - `MYHOVERCRAFTISFULLOFEELS` -> your project name in UPPER_SNAKE_CASE.
+Recommended to separate at the words.

+    Also rename the following directories in the same way:
-    - `Doxyfile`:
+    - `myhovercraftisfullofeels`
-        - Change the `MYHOVERCRAFTISFULLOFEELS_NAME` and `INPUT` settings to your myhovercraftisfullofeels's name.
-    - `myhovercraftisfullofeels`:
+    - `myhovercraftisfullofeels/include/myhovercraftisfullofeels`
-        - Rename this directory to the name of your myhovercraftisfullofeels.

     - **Choose a Software License for your code** if it is open-source and you want other people to be able to use it with ease!

-      This _myhovercraftisfullofeels template_ is placed into the public domain, but you may want to use a different license for your own myhovercraftisfullofeelss that you create from this template.
-Here is the public domain dedication text for this myhovercraftisfullofeels:
+      This _project template_ is placed into the public domain, but you should make your own choice of software license to use for projects that you create from this template.

+      Here is the public domain dedication text for this project:

       ```
       This is free and unencumbered software released into the public domain.